ForestAdmin/forestadmin-experimental/packages/datasource-rpc/README.md

 agent.use(generateRpcRelations);
 ```

-To use in combination with [markCollectionsAsRpc](https://github.com/ForestAdmin/forestadmin-experimental/blob/main/packages/rpc-agent/README.md).
+To be used with [markCollectionsAsRpc](../rpc-agent/README.md#deal-with-nested-rpc-data-source-and-relationship).